slipx06/sunsynk-power-flow-card/README.md

 |energy_cost:| Optional | | Sensor that provides current energy cost per kWh
 |solar_sell_247:|Optional | `switch.toggle_solar_sell` | Displays icons to indicate if sell solar is active or not.
 The switch can be toggled by clicking on the icon (`on/off`, `1/0`)

-The card calculates the sensors below based on supplied attributes in the config so you dont need to define them in Home Assistant
+The card calculates the sensors below based on supplied attributes in the config so you dont need to define them in Home Assistant.
+NOTE some people have reported innacurate results when using senssor 169 and have replaced it with 167.

  ```
  totalsolar = pv1_power_186 + pv2_power_187 + pv3_power_188 + pv4_power_189